Durian Fruit Benefits, Nutrition and How to Eat It - Dr. Axe

 Durian vs. jackfruit, what’s the difference?
 Jackfruit is a similarly large tropical fruit that is high in many of the same nutrients, such as vitamin C and other antioxidants/phytonutrients, including lignans, isoflavones and saponins.

-It’s lower in calories and fat than durian and doesn’t have the same strong odor.
+It’s lower in calories and fat than durian fruit and doesn’t have the same strong odor.
 It tastes more like banana/mango and is used in both sweet and savory recipes, including as a meat substitute due to its texture.

-Health Benefits
+Health benefits

-1. High in Antioxidants, Sulfur Compounds and Vitamin C
+1. High in antioxidants, sulfur compounds and vitamin C

 Because it contains high levels of antioxidants and essential vitamins like vitamin C, durian may neutralize cancer-promoting free radicals and defend against oxidative stress and inflammation.

-Something else that makes this fruit unique is it contains sulphur-containing compounds, such as thioacetals, thioesters and thiolanes, as well as trace amounts of alcohol.
+Something else that makes this fruit unique is it contains sulfur-containing compounds, such as thioacetals, thioesters and thiolanes, as well as trace amounts of alcohol.
 These are the same types of compounds found in garlic, which have the ability to protect tissues and support metabolic pathways.

-2. Great Source of B Vitamins and Folate
+2. Great source of B vitamins and folate

-According to one study, durian is a rich natural source of absorbable folate and B vitamins.
+According to one study, durian fruit is a rich natural source of absorbable folate and B vitamins.
 These nutrients are important for metabolic health, maintaining nerve and muscle function, and supporting higher energy levels.

 Folate in particular plays an essential role in metabolic pathways involving biosynthesis and remethylation of homocysteine to methionine.
 It helps prevent not only neural tube defects in newborns, but also increased levels of homocysteine that are associated with development of cardiovascular diseases and Alzheimer‘s disease.